Measurement

 How often should I update my AI traffic regex?

-At least quarterly.
+At minimum quarterly.
 New AI platforms emerge regularly and existing ones change how they pass referrer data.
-The current regex captures the eight most significant sources.
-Add grok\.x\.com and you\.com if you want broader coverage, and check your Referral source list in GA4 every month for new AI domains appearing organically.
+The regex above captures the five primary AI referral sources as of 2026.
+Practical maintenance: add grok\.x\.com and you\.com for broader coverage, and check your Referral source list in GA4 every month for new AI domains appearing organically — adding them to the regex as you spot them keeps the channel grouping accurate without a quarterly rebuild.

 What is the difference between AI referral traffic and AI Overview traffic?

 AI referral traffic comes from standalone AI platforms — ChatGPT, Perplexity, Claude — when a user clicks a link cited in a chat response.
+It passes through a separate domain and appears in GA4 as Referral traffic.
 AI Overview traffic comes from Google’s AI-generated summaries at the top of search results.
-The two are structurally different: AI referral traffic passes through a separate domain and appears in GA4 as Referral traffic; AI Overview traffic passes through Google’s standard organic channel and currently cannot be isolated without manual annotation in Search Console.
+It passes through Google’s standard organic channel and currently cannot be isolated in GA4 without manual annotation in Search Console.
+The two are structurally different but both reflect the broader shift toward AI-mediated discovery.